 See Related: Best Eco-Friendly Water Bottles to Buy

-9. Genetic engineering is faster than selective breeding
+9. Genetic engineering has faster results.

 See Related: Most Eco-Friendly Baseboard Heaters

 10. Genetic engineering can lead to healthier, more fruitful crops.

 Genetic engineering can lead to healthier and more fruitful crops.
 With qualities like pest resistance and faster growth, a successful GMO harvest is almost guaranteed.

 Without genetic modification, plants are vulnerable to pests, diseases, and weather conditions.
 Other environmental stresses can lead to an unsuccessful harvest and contribute further to the world’s food shortages.

 Genetically modified crops are healthier, can withstand more, and are more likely to succeed every time.
 A higher success rate cuts out a lot of the hard work for the agricultural industry.